skip content

 You can read about our holdings in the following lists:

 Canada is a core market for the Fund and we continue to make meaningful investments in Canada.
-Although Canada makes up less than 3% of global GDP, we have 13% of the Fund, or $75.6 billion, invested here (as at December 31, 2023).
+Although Canada makes up approximately 3% of global GDP, we have 12% of the Fund, or $77.2 billion, invested here (as at September 30, 2024) as we recognize the great investment opportunities in our home market.
 For a globally diversified institutional investor, this allocation is a significant portion of the whole portfolio.

 Global diversification of the Fund is critical to help sustain the future pensions of more than 22 million CPP contributors and beneficiaries.
 A Fund of our size cannot be overly dependent on the strength of the Canadian economy and so we systematically look for opportunities to diversify internationally.
 Portfolio diversification by asset class and by geography is a fundamental part of CPP Investments’ long-term investment strategy.